ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 (e.g. cloud liquid water only instead of sum of liquid + ice as specified by the CMIP data request).

-As an extreme case, some data sources simply are not NetCDF files and must go through other data load function.
+As an extreme case, some data sources simply are not NetCDF files and must go through some other data load function.

 The ESMValCore can apply on the fly fixes to such datasets when issues can be fixed automatically.
 This is implemented for a set